tandcsurf/jekyll-now/_posts/2017-10-12-Zen-and-the-Art-of-Reducer-Maintenance.md

     }
 </code></pre>

   Production code isn't always an easy thing to scan.
-In our case variables are declared, and objects and arrays are worked on, but the order is a little scattered.
+In our case, variables are declared, and objects and arrays are worked on, but the order is a little scattered.
 On top of that, this code is very concise.

  And though "very concise" code has a brevity that's eloquent to behold, easy readability usually takes a bit of a hit.
-So let's break this down:
+So let's break this reducer down bit by bit:

 <pre><code>
 const oldBills = (action.replace ? [] : state.bills[action.legislature || action.date] || [])